kamal-manchanda/krikey-data-challenge/Part 2/README.md

 My recommendation on how we can increase the CTR:

 i.
-Experiment with features like live tiles(Hypothesis - Live tiles have better CTR).\n ii.
+Experiment with features like live tiles(Hypothesis - Live tiles have better CTR).__ ii.
 Experiment with order of tiles in different sections.
-For example, videos that have a higher CTR can be shown ahead of other videos.\n iii.
-We can either use multi-armed bandits or once we get more data from further experimentation, we can decide on the subsequent actions.\n
+For example, videos that have a higher CTR can be shown ahead of other videos.__ iii.
+We can either use multi-armed bandits or once we get more data from further experimentation, we can decide on the subsequent actions.__

 ## Next steps: